 In our instantaneous world, we are not very good at waiting.
-We seldom want to give God time to work.
-We more often desire instant results.
+We are always in a hurry; we seldom give God time to work.
+We often desire instant results.
 Patience!
 God is working his work.
-He is using his people; he is reaching out to include those who are beyond the reach of God's people if we limit ourselves to human resources and human means, we will struggle to see God's unfolding story in our own lives.
+He is using those who are genuinely his people; he is reaching out to include those who are beyond our reach if we limit ourselves to human resources and human means, we will struggle to see God's unfolding story in our own lives.
 The story told in Luke's gospel is a story of power and intrigue, a story with plots and subplots.
-For the next month, let us read the story anew, as much as possible as though we have never heard it before.
+For the next month, insofar as possible, let us read the story anew as though we have never heard it before.
 Let us pray that we can see new things and ponder them.
 What is God doing in our world?
 What does God want to do in your life?
 Luke's gospel will bring the answer.
 Let us listen carefully.

 Dear Heavenly Father, help me slow down in the coming days, to hear afresh the story of Jesus.
 Bless my efforts to hear, to marvel, to learn, and to grow.
 Help me as I grasp what you are already doing, hear your call for me to join you in your work, and find my unique place.
 Help me that I may be a help to others.
 In Jesus' name and by his power I pray, Amen.